kkocdko/ksite/README.md

 ### 0.7.0

+- `crate::tls` run server with default cert and key.

 - `crate::protect` protect and auto restart the process, log storage and more.

 ### 0.8.0

-- `crate`: proactive traffic restriction.
+- `crate` proactive traffic restriction.

-- `crate`: no out-of-service updates.
+- `crate` no out-of-service updates.

-- `units::throw`: tiny 2D game, with webrtc, ai.
+- `units::throw` tiny 2D game, with webrtc, ai.

-- `units::record`: record evidence picture, audio and video in real-time.
+- `units::record` record evidence picture, audio and video in real-time.

 ### 0.9.0

-- `units::paste_next`: (see the comments in its code).
+- `units::paste_next` (see the comments in its code).

-- `units::?`: convert office files to PDF by ms office rpc.
+- `units::?` convert office files to PDF by ms office rpc.

 ## Build